DataDog/browser-sdk/packages/logs/README.md

 }
 ```

-The Logs SDK adds the following information by default (more fields can be added if the RUM SDK is
+The Datadog Browser SDK for Logs adds the following information by default (more fields can be added if the Datadog Browser SDK for RUM is present):
-present):

 - `date`
 - `view.url`